atif5/cuschess/README.md

 ### Notes

--This project is still under progress and the online option is not functional, you can easily alter the code and play on LAN though.
+- This project is still under progress and the online option is not functional, you can easily alter the code and play on LAN though.
--Cus is just a stupid word in turkish that I make fun of.
+- Cus is just a stupid word in turkish that I make fun of.
 I decided to name my project after it for shits and giggles :D